Beep…beep …

 Ecommerce platforms | Product listing services with GS1 Digital Links embed into products to provide rich information and enhance the customer experience | Offer customers resources to make informed purchasing decisions and easily find relevant product information |

 GS1 does not expect you (or your stakeholders) to discard the existing linear barcode systems all at once and swap them with QR Codes.
-The idea is to give every stakeholder in a typical supply chain a window to adapt to the GS1 Digital Link at their pace.
+The idea is to give every stakeholder in a typical supply chain a window to adapt to the QR Codes with GS1 Digital Links at their own pace.

 Until the industry collectively arrives at a standard after 2027, both linear barcodes and 2D barcodes (QR Code or Data Matrix) with GS1 Digital Link will co-exist in what’s being dubbed as the “dual-marking phase.”